College students who identify as LGBTQ, and their allies on campus, have a big opportunity to score free money towards their tuition costs.

 Most require a strong academic record.
 Some reward personal essay winners, like those offered to high school seniors by the Queer Foundation.

-Others are based on financial need, or geared specifically to students from a given school district, ethnic background, geography, career focus (like patent law or technology) or religious affiliation, including atheists.
+Others are based on financial need, or geared specifically to students from a given school district, ethnic background, geography, career focus (like technology) or religious affiliation, including atheists.

 Increasingly, though, it is not just students who identify as LGBTQ who are eligible.